sozi-projects/Sozi/README.md

     npm install

-Get the binaries for ffmpeg (optional, video export will not work without them).
+Get the binaries for ffmpeg (optional, but video export will not work without them).
 Download and unzip the FFMPEG executables to the following folders:

 * Linux 32-bit: `vendor/ffmpeg/linux-ia32`